This article applies to:

 SEG rules use the following data when matching addresses:

-- Where addressed from and Except where addressed from:
+- Where addressed from

 - In Content Analysis rules (also known as Standard rules in earlier versions), these conditions check BOTH the originator address header field AND the envelope sender (return-path).
 The conditions trigger if either address is in the list you provided.